bertiqwerty/rvimage/README.md

 Images are cached locally in a temporary directory.

-## Http server
+## Optional http server

-When RV Image is started, also an http server is launched for navigation.
+When RV Image is started, also an http server is launched as aditional navigation option besides the graphical user interface.
+The default address is  `127.0.0.1:5432`.
 When sending a get-request to `/file_label` the image `file_label` is loaded.
 For this to work, `file_label` must be selectable through the user interface.